The Best Time to Visit Japan with Kids: A Seasonal Family Guide (2025)

 • Aoi Matsuri (Kyoto) – Held in May, this elegant festival features a grand procession of people in Heian-period costumes, recreating a historic ceremony between Kyoto’s most famous shrines.

-Other Spring Activities During the Best Time to Visit Japan with Kids
+Other Fun Spring Activities in Japan with Kids

 • Hitachi Seaside Park (Ibaraki) – In late April, vast fields of blue nemophila flowers create a dreamlike scene, perfect for kids to run around and enjoy.